RECEPTION TO YEAR 6

 DECISIONS ON PLACES

 Decisions on places will be made by the Headteacher.
-Decisions will be based on the criteria and procedures laid out in the admission policy and places will be confirmed one term before intake date.
+Decisions will be based on the criteria and procedures laid out in the admission policy and places will be confirmed a minimum of two months before your child is eligible to start (at the start of the term after they turn three).

 It must be made very clear to parents that the offer of a Nursery place DOES NOT in any way automatically give entitlement to the main school.